For Law Schools

 Email: rdelrossi@peggybrowningfund.org

-Please include all contact information (including email address) for the liaisons identified for your school.
-Also include such information for your Law School Dean.
+Please include all contact information (including email address) for any liaisons identified for your school.